jzhou316/LLM-networking-control/README.md

 pip install -r requirements.txt
 ```

 Next, you will need to supply API keys for OpenAI and LangChain.
-Replace the empty values for the fields `OPENAI_API_KEY` and `LANGCHAIN_API_KEY` in `handlers/.env`.
+Replace the empty values with your API keys in the fields `OPENAI_API_KEY` and `LANGCHAIN_API_KEY` found in `handlers/.env`.

+## SONiC Configuration with Natural Language

 Static SONiC configuration files have been provided in `configs/sonic_configs`.
 We also support real-time configurations by providing a script in `handlers/network_handler.py` to interact with the Cisco 8000 Emulator Sandbox for SONiC.
 You will need to set up a [Cisco 8000 SONiC Notebook sandbox environment](https://devnetsandbox.cisco.com/DevNet).
 Once you have set up your SONiC environment, upload the script `server/server.py` to the environment and run the file: `python3 server.py`.
 This will set up a RESTAPI to communicate between the sandbox environment and the local repository.

-Finally, run the following to open the Streamlit web interface.
-Via this interface, natural language queries are provided to the LLM system.
-The user can check the intermediate outputs from the LLM, as well as the final YANG and SONiC configurations.
+Run the following to open the Streamlit web interface.
+Natural language queries are provided to the LLM system via the interface.
+Moreover, the user can check the intermediate outputs from the LLM, as well as the final YANG and SONiC configurations.

 ```
 streamlit run main.py